Danielle Stislicki Update: Pay It Forward Weekend Aids Search For Missing Woman

 — Jim B. (@LakeMichJimbo) March 12, 2017

-In mid-December police searched a home in Berkley and removed a mattress.
+In mid-December, police searched a home in Berkley and removed a mattress.
 As previously reported by the Inquisitr, some floorboards from the residence were also taken from the residence and were being tested, according to Click on Detroit.

 The searched residence reportedly belongs to a former security guard who once worked at the MetLife building where Danielle also works.
 Despite the search, police have announced the former security guard is not currently a suspect or person of interest in Danielle’s case.